dddlab/reproducibility-demo/README.md

 ## Stage 3

-Follow `[your-project-name]/README.md` to launch your Jupyter notebook!
+Find `README.md` in `[your-project-name]` directory for instructions on how to launch your Jupyter notebook!